neovim-hardcore-user/Tigerjython-3d-engine/README.md

 # Tigerjython 3d engine
- Fully 3d software-renderer inside of the Tigerjython learning Software
+ Fully 3d software-renderer inside of the Tigerjython learning Software implemented with gturtle.
+ There is a WebTigerjython version aswell.